Nuist-yFang/netcdf-fortran/docs/netcdf-f77.md

 in a netCDF-4 file.

 It is not necessary to know the szip settings to read the variable.
 (Szip is completely transparent to readers of the data).
+But an Szip compatible library must be installed.

 Usage
 -----